 During the Gothic Revival Period in the 1840’s Charles Winston inspired the painstaking research that led to the rediscovery of the Gothic process for blowing sheet glass which fortunately had been carefully documented by Theophilus and others.
 Mouth-blown sheet glass is often referred to as antique glass which the technique indeed was to its nineteenth century re-discoverers.
 The modern stained glass palette would otherwise be without the rich variety of mouthblown glasses which are indistinguishable from glasses found in Gothic Cathedrals.28 With the rediscovery of antique glass, all of the essential techniques and materials for leading glass were again available to the stained glass artisan.
 Many of these techniques have since been electrified, plasticized, or otherwise altered, but in principle and practice stained glass methodology had come of age by 1850.

 NOTE: Before continuing, it should be noted that the western tradition of stained glass is not the only such tradition.
-By the thirteenth century colored glass was being incorporated into breathtaking windows in the Middle East using a very different methodology that relies on an intricately carved plaster framework to hold glass together in shimmering, tessellated patterns.
+By the thirteenth century colored glass was being incorporated into breathtaking windows in the Middle East using a very different methodology that relies on an intricately carved gypsum framework to hold glass together in shimmering, tessellated patterns.
 Early examples of this “Gypsum Technique” can still be seen in the windows of Kalawon Mausoleum in Cairo completed in 1284.
-As a well suited expression of stained glass reflecting the cultural, geographic and religious context of the Middle East, these windows produce a gem-like shimmering surface whose three-dimensionality relies, not only on glass’s transparency, but upon the carved plaster matrix with its slanted openings for glass and intricately detailed surfaces.
+As a well suited expression of stained glass reflecting the cultural, geographic and religious context of the Middle East, these windows produce a gem-like shimmering surface whose three-dimensionality relies, not only on glass’s transparency, but upon the carved gypsum/plaster matrix with slanted openings for glass and intricately detailed surfaces.
 These glass openings are carefully slanted at an angle equal to the viewing angle from below.
 29

 Fifteenth century commerce and colonialism served to disseminate western stained glass into other countries and cultures.
-Interesting and unusual applications of western stained glass are often unexpectedly encountered in areas where other cultural and aesthetic traditions have had historical interaction with those of the West (i.e.: Indian and Arabian peninsulas, Southeast Asia, Northern Africa).
+Interesting and unusual applications of western stained glass are often unexpectedly encountered in areas where other cultural and aesthetic traditions have had historical interactions with those of the West (i.e.: Indian and Arabian peninsulas, Southeast Asia, Northern Africa).
 Later, during the twentieth century, the reconsideration of stained glass has expanded and now reverberates around the globe among all countries.

 Now to return to the western stained glass tradition: So far we have followed the rise of stained glass from its dim origins prior to the sixth century to its glorious expression in the early Gothic Cathedral.
 We then watched the gradual erosion of the original, fundamental concepts about stained glass as a filter of light by an obsession with glass-painting that began during the late thirteenth century.
 The lost potential was restored by the Gothic Revivalists, but was this potential ever realized?
 Did Louis Comfort Tiffany and John LeFarge advance our awareness of glass and light and art with their popular foiled confections at the end of the last century?